leetcode-python-java/leetcode-python-java/en/1-1000/53-maximum-subarray.md

 ```

 ## Thoughts
-* This problem can be solved by using `greedy algorithm`, but here we will use another way.
+* This problem can be solved by using `greedy algorithm` (please see `solution 1` in Python), but here we will use another way.
 * Imagine the size of nums is `i`, let us consider if the same question is applied to the `subarray` of `nums` from index `0` to `i - 1`.
 * The answer is `yes`.
 Then let us think if the `i - 1`'s answer could impact the answer of `i`.
 * The answer is still `yes`.
 What would be the impact?